 According to the UN, violent conflict has reached a 30-year high and more than 70 million people have been forcibly displaced world-wide.
 In this reality, we need to broaden the aperture on peace, and efforts to foster peace, to include the creativity and energy of people at every level of the system.

 Our Peacebuilding portfolio recognizes that current approaches to peacebuilding and conflict prevention are often ineffective because of a deep power imbalance at the heart of the global peacebuilding system.
-The field of peacebuilding has increasingly relied on “top- down” strategies that reinforce the agency and decisions of those with power, while ignoring local expertise, which then creates transactional relationships with those living closest to violence.
+The field of peacebuilding has increasingly relied on “top-down” strategies that reinforce the agency and decisions of those with power, while ignoring the expertise of proximate actors, which then creates transactional relationships with those living closest to violence.

-To support this shift, our Peacebuilding portfolio focuses on long-term efforts to increase the agency and power of local actors and to generate more inclusive, lasting solutions to violence.
+To support this vision, our Peacebuilding strategy focuses on long-term efforts to increase the agency and power of proximate actors and to generate more inclusive, lasting solutions to violence.
 In assessing the needs of the current context, our resources, expertise, and existing relationships, we have chosen to focus our grantmaking around four key themes and two geographic lenses.

 What is Peacebuilding?